brendano/mte/README.md

 Source code
 ===========

-License is GPL v2.
+License is GPL v2 or later.
 I'd be happy to do BSD/MIT or something, but the software uses some GPL'd libraries which I find convenient.

 Code is at [github.com/brendano/te](https://github.com/brendano/te).